nshalabi/ATTACK-Tools/README.md

 **SQL**

 ```
-SELECT name, description from sdos_object WHERE type IS "intrusion-set";
+SELECT name, description FROM sdos_object
+WHERE type IS "intrusion-set";
 ```

 **OUTPUT**